cepthomas/Notr/README.md

 # Notr

-Sublime Text markup syntax for coloring plain text files.
+Sublime Text markup syntax for colorizing plain text files.
 The intention is to provide visual clues for things like sections, links, tables, lists, etc. The syntax is somewhat similar to markdown but this is not intended to be rendered into a pretty final form.